gva-jjoyce/gva_data/docs/gva.data.writers.md

 numbers start to collide - this is:

 - over a rate of one parition every 10 seconds
-- over 156Gb of data
+- over 156Gb of data/day

 If these limits are being approached, the partition numbering logic should be rewritten or the resolution of the data changed.